-The Dangerous Dogs Act 1991 bans the ownership, breeding, sale (both national and international) and exchange of certain types of fighting dogs.
-The ban currently covers purebreds and crossbreeds with the same physical and behavioural characteristics as the Pit Bull Terrier, Japanese Tosa, Dogo Argentino and Fila Brasileiro.
+The Dangerous Dogs Act bans the ownership, breeding, sale, and exchange of certain types of fighting dogs.
+Namely, purebreds and crossbreeds with the same physical and behavioural characteristics as the Pit Bull Terrier, Japanese Tosa, Dogo Argentino, and Fila Brasileiro.

-Only if a dog behaves aggressively towards, or attacks, a person gaining unlawful access to your private property (this only includes the actual building, not the garden or grounds) would an offence not have been committed.
+If a dog behaves aggressively towards, or attacks, a person gaining unlawful access to private property (the actual building only, not the garden or grounds), this is not an offence.